Tale of two campaigns: Chaos catapults Biden toward Trump showdown

 Then the virus infected the political debate, the stock market shed 30% of its value and Mr. Trump stumbled through an Oval Office address that failed to calm things, sending his job approval ratings tumbling.
 And Democrats quickly settled their socialism debate, rallying around former Vice President Joseph R. Biden.

 Political analysts studying the race say there’s no way to predict what happens now.
-The only certainty P.V. is chaos.
+The only certainty in P.V. is chaos.

 John J. Pitney Jr., a political scientist at Claremont McKenna College who’s written post-mortems on the last three presidential elections, said in the days before the virus he had given Mr. Trump “a decent chance at reelection.”